Vera Kistiakowsky: Career

 Kistiakowsky's professional career began in the nuclear chemistry field, later moving to nuclear physics, and then particle physics, and finally astrophysics.
 She worked at Columbia University from 1954–1959, first as a research fellow in chemistry, assisting a nuclear chemist; she then found support to become a research associate in the physics department assisting Chien-Shiung Wu.
-Kistiakowsky and her family moved to Cambridge, Massachusetts when her husband got a job at Cambridge Electronic Accelerator.
+Kistiakowsky and her family moved to Cambridge, Massachusetts when her husband got a job at Cambridge Electron Accelerator.
 She then worked at Brandeis University for a short time as an assistant professor before starting work at MIT in 1963.
 At MIT she began her career as a staff member of the MIT Laboratory for Nuclear Science where she worked from 1963 to 1969.
 She was senior research scientist in the MIT Department of Physics from 1969 to 1971.

 In 1972 she was the first woman appointed MIT professor of physics.
 Still, at MIT’s Laboratory for Nuclear Science, Vera demonstrated a passionate commitment to addressing gender disparities within the scientific community.
 She co-founded WISE (Women in Science and Engineering), with two colleagues, Elizabeth Baranger and Vera Pless, which advocated for women scientists and developed a committee within the American Physical Society to address gender equality further.

+Kistiakowsky published more than 70 scientific papers during her career, covering experimental nuclear physics, experimental high-energy particle physics, and later astrophysics.
+Her early research included measurements of promethium isotopes, work that formed part of her doctoral research at the University of California, Berkeley.
+In a 1952 paper in Physical Review, she reported measurements of the half-lives and radiation characteristics of several promethium isotopes, including promethium-141, -142, -143, -144, -146, -149, and -150.
+She subsequently conducted nuclear-physics research at Columbia University, including a 1955 study of metastable states in several isotopes produced by proton bombardment.
+Later in her career, she moved into observational astrophysics, studying astronomical sources including supernovae and planetary nebulae.